Sports Management

 • 3

 This course focuses on the many areas of psychology that apply to sports.
 A wide array of psychological subjects will be explored, including motivation, team experience, mental imagery, performance anxiety, youth sports, gender issues, and more.
-Multicultural and international views of the field will be included and class discussion of theories and research will be encouraged.
-Placement at ENG 101 level strongly advised.
+Multicultural and international views of the field will be included, and class discussion of theories and research will be encouraged.
+Placement at ENG 101 level strongly recommended.

 Take the Next Step